General Statement of Job

 Minimum Education and Training

-Intern Certification is preferred.
-Must possess and maintain a
+certifications.
+Must possess and maintain a valid State of Florida

 Minimum Qualifications and Standards Required